CalirDeminar/dr_kneeboard_generator/README.md

     The first of these tags will be used as the magnetic declination for the route.
 If not set will default to 0.0

 ### Command Arguments
-An example calling of the tool looks like `python main.py test caucasus 00:30:00` The arguments are:
+An example calling of the tool looks like `python main.py test 00:30:00` The arguments are:
 - Route Name
-- Map Name - options:
-    - caucasus
-    - germany
 - Optional: start time in hours:minutes:seconds
     - if not included defaults to 00:00:00
 - ToT in hours:minutes:seconds